By Danielle Silva and Lauren Zaren

 Ms. Wasklewicz spoke with the officers and decided it was best to remove the children from the house under the reason of “failure to protect.”

 The second witness, Social Worker Practitioner Martha Cervantez, shared her experience with the twins after the case developed.
 Ms. Cervantez was the children’s social worker and stated she had a good relationship with them.
 On Sept.
 6, 2018, Ms. Cervantez received an email regarding new allegations from one of the children and planned for a second Multi-Disciplinary Interview, which is an interview given to children suspected of having suffered child sexual abuse.
 Ms. Cervantez believed one of her coworkers scheduled the MDI, but that interview never happened due to miscommunication.
 She also mentioned that the children had been reunited with their mother

 The third witness, Social Worker Practitioner Britney Webb, took a statement from the mandated reporter.
-The statement covered the reporter speaking to one of the twins, since she seemed to be crying and in distress.
-This twin talked about being touched in the private area and not wanting to share information since she did not want people to get in trouble.
+The statement covered the reporter speaking to one of the children, since she seemed to be crying and in distress.
+This girl talked about being touched in the private area and not wanting to share information since she did not want people to get in trouble.
 The girl later stated that this may have been done by accident and he may have intended to touch her hip.

 The fourth witness, Social Worker Supervisor Amanda Ekman, testified about the email regarding the new allegation and a planned MDI.
 She stated that since everyone included in the email would have been able to schedule an MDI, they believed someone else had scheduled it.
 No one had.

 The case will reconvene with the testimony of Mr. Alvarez in the afternoon.

 Child Molestation Case Nears Conclusion as Alvarez Testifies

 “They loved me” but “they set a trap.”